-The complainant can bring a companion with them to the hearing for support if he/she wishes.
-He/she should advise the clerk of the name of this supportive companion prior to the hearing.
-The supportive companion is not there as a witness, so does not address the panel except with the prior agreement of the chair.
+The complainant may ask to be accompanied to the meeting by a friend, relative, representative or advocate.
+It is inadvisable for this person to be a member of the school community, for reasons of confidentiality and to avoid conflict of interest.
+The complainant should advise the Clerk to the Complaint Review Panel of the name and role of this supportive companion prior to the hearing, and the Clerk will seek agreement from the chair of the Panel.
+The supportive companion is not there as a witness, so does not address the Complaint Review Panel except with the prior agreement of the chair.